 Quality products are safe products

-X-ray technology isn’t only useful for fat analysis; it can also allow manufacturers to ensure their products are safe to eat by scanning packs for harmful foreign bodies, such as calcified bone, glass or metal shards, rubber or dense plastics.
+Inline x-ray inspection technology isn’t only useful for fat analysis; it can also allow manufacturers to ensure their products are safe to eat by scanning packs for harmful foreign bodies, such as calcified bone, glass or metal shards, rubber or dense plastics.
 The technology is able to penetrate even metal or glass packaging to identify even minuscule foreign body fragments, enabling sub-standard products to be removed before they reach end consumers, helping to uphold retailers’ brand reputation and safeguarding manufacturers from costly product recalls.

 An image is generated from the energy beamed from the x-ray through the meat.
 Certain contaminants may absorb more energy making them stand out among what would be an otherwise crowded and busy image.
 Using an automated rejection system, sub-standard products are easily removed from the production line without the need to stop the conveyor.
 This ensures optimum product safety and quality for retailers and white labelers, while enhancing efficiency for manufacturers.